genakrikadil/wendy_addams_bot/README.md

 Reloading the web page does not clear the chat "context".
 To clear context, you need to enter "clear history" in the chat input.

+If user enters "version" then it prints current version of the code.

 Before pressing the Mic button, make sure to select the Voice Input Language.
 If the Mic button is pressed, stop it, change the language, and then press the Mic again.